Ready to dominate your open water race? Here’s a breakdown of the best swim goggles for open water swimmers and triathletes.

 Whether you are getting goggles for open water training or a race, be on the lookout for UV protection.
 Almost all goggles have this feature, but it’s worth doubling down on.

-On sunny days the glare that crashes across the suface of the water can be difficult to see through, and UV-protection will keep your eyes shielded and your vision manageable in bright conditions.
+On sunny days the glare that crashes across the surface of the water can be difficult to see through, and UV-protection will keep your eyes shielded and your vision manageable in bright conditions.
+(Pair the appropriate goggles with a waterproof sun screen to protect your eyes and skin.)

 Train using the same goggles you are going to race with.